 Polymer modification of asphalt binder is the solution of choice to enhance the durability of roads exposed to heavy traffic or harsh climates.
 The added performance asphalt binder achieves through polymer modification is required to meet the evolving expectations of drivers, road authorities and the wider community.
-As pioneers in asphalt modification, Kraton Polymers leads the paving industry by offering new and innovative polymers that deliver greater performance and processability.
-With a global supply network and service second to none, Kraton Polymers offers its platform of higher performing polymers to an evermore challenging range of paving applications.
+As pioneers in asphalt modification, Kraton Corporation leads the paving industry by offering new and innovative polymers that deliver greater performance and processability.
+With a global supply network and service second to none, Kraton Corporation offers its platform of higher performing polymers to an evermore challenging range of paving applications.

 Highly Modified Binders Orbiton HiMA

 Research conducted by numerous academic centres over recent decades has corroborated the claim that higher polymer content in binder produces additional quality benefits, substantially contributing to the durability improvement of asphalt pavements in terms of cracking resistance, rutting and fatigue.
 Particularly encouraging was exceeding the limit of SBS polymer content (about 7–7.5% m/m), after which the polymer phase in the polymer-modified binder becomes continuous.